Estimating non-linear functionals of trawl processes: Proofs

 \subsection{Proof of Theorems \ref{consitency_Phin} - \ref{consitency_Lambdan_bar}}

 We start by showing the consistency of $\Psi^{n}(g)$.
-The proof follows the idea of the proof of Theorem 9.4.1 in \cite{JacProt11} along with Lemma \ref{moment_estimates_ahat}.
-For the rest of this section we fix $T>0$ and choose $n$ large enough such that $(n-1)\Delta_{n}>T.$
+The proof follows the idea of the proof of Theorem 9.4.1 in \cite{JacProt11}.
+For the rest of this section $T>0$ is fixed and choose $n$ large enough such that $(n-1)\Delta_{n}>T.$